 If you want to start with Ayurveda, there are some simple steps and tips you can follow:

-5. Be patient and persistent: Ayurveda is not a quick fix, it requires patience and persistence.
+- Be patient and persistent: Ayurveda is not a quick fix, it requires patience and perseverance.
 Take small steps to adapt your diet and lifestyle in the long term and improve your health and well-being.

 What speaks against the consumption of coffee in the context of Ayurvedic teachings?